Rezivann/Innovo-Website/README.md

-This is the website for my robotics team, Innovo.
-It was built using expo and react native and is hosted on the platform, Vercel.
+This is the website for my First Tech Challenge team, Innovo.
+It was built using Expo and React Native, incorporating various animations from the framer-motion library.
+It is also currently hosted on Vercel and can be accessed with the link, innovo5477.com.